janitheco/Thrust_measurement_system/README.md

 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under Creative Commons Zero v1.0 Universal.

 Contact